Karlan Grant: West Bromwich Albion

 On 15 October 2020, West Bromwich Albion announced the signing of Grant on a six-year contract for an undisclosed fee, reported to be £15 million.
 On 26 October 2020, Grant scored his first league goal for Albion in a 1–1 away draw against Brighton & Hove Albion.
 In an EFL Cup tie, against Sheffield United, Grant was substituted on, scored the winning goal, got injured and was resubstituted 15 minutes later.

 International career

 In February 2014, Grant represented England U17 in the Algarve tournament.
 On 6 November 2014, Grant was called up to the England U18 squad for a double header against Poland.
 He played for England U19 in September 2015, against Croatia.
-Grant is also eligible to play for Scotland through his Scottish mother.
+Grant is also eligible to play for Scotland through his Scottish grandmother.

 Personal life

 In June 2018, whilst on holiday in Ibiza, Grant was arrested for suspicion of privacy invasion and teammate Reeco Hackett-Fairchild was arrested on suspicion of a sexual assault on a 19-year-old woman.
+In 2022, both Grant and Hackett-Fairchild were cleared of wrongdoing.

 In the summer of 2018, he dropped the Ahearne part of his surname, to become known as Karlan Grant.